 Sports Betting as an Investment

-There’s a tendency for bettors to say “let’s call it a day, it’s not going right”.
-I totally understand that if you’re manually trading on Betfair, because your performance can be influenced by the way you feel emotionally.
+There’s a tendency for bettors to say “let’s call it a day, it’s not going right.
+I’ll come back to it”.
+I totally understand that mindset if you’re manually trading on Betfair, because your performance can be influenced by the way you feel emotionally.
 It makes sense to take a step back if you’re not up to the challenge.
 Take the rest of the day off and come back with a fresh mind.

 Trying to dodge losing days based on a hunch isn’t a smart way to go.
 Yes, you can start a fresh the next day — but really the results of your strategy are just one huge timeline of data points.
 Each bet is independent of another; that’s how you measure your overall performance.
 It’s not one day at a time that you erase from history as soon as the sun sets.